BeTomorrow/terraform-wrapper/README.md

 # Use

+Make sure you have expected Terraform version installed with `tfenv install min-required` in your terraform folder.

 Create a `workspaces/<workspace>.tfvars` file for your workspaces in your root module.

 Use `tfw` instead of `terraform`.
 It runs `tfenv use min-required` first then will forward command to `terraform`